OpenVoiceOS/community-docs/docs/buildroot.md

 When everything goes fine the xz compressed image will be available within the release directory.

-### Booting image from sd card for the first time (setting up Wifi and backend).
+### Booting image from sd card for the first time (setting up Wi-Fi and backend).
 1.Ensure all required peripherals (mic, speakers, HDMI, usb mouse etc) are plugged in before powering on your RPI4 for the first time.
 <br>
 2. Skip this step if RPI4 is using an ethernet cable.
 Once powered on, the screen will present the Wifi setup screen ( a Wifi HotSpot is created).
-Connect to the Wifi HotSpot (ssid OVOS) from another device and follow the on-screen instructions to setup Wifi.
+Connect to the Wifi HotSpot (ssid OVOS) from another device and follow the on-screen instructions to set up Wifi.
 <br>
 3.Once Wifi is setup a choice of Mycroft backend and Local backend is presented.
 Choose the Mycroft backend for now and follow the on-screen instructions, Local backend is not ready to use yet.
 After the pairing process has completed and skills downloaded it's time to test/ use it.